 Store: Refrigerate leftovers in an airtight container for up to 3 days.

-Toast pecans for up to 7 days in advance.
-Store in a cool dry place.
+- Make the candied pecans up to 7 days ahead of time.
+Toasted pecans can be stored in a cool dry place.